 General Information of Celastrus paniculatus

 Malkangni, Kangani, Jyotishmati, Sphutabandhani, Svarnalota, Black-Oil tree, Intellect tree, Climbing-staff plan are few common names of the plant Celastrus paniculatus.
-In Ayurveda, the seeds and the seeds oil are mainly used for medicinal purpose.
+In Ayurveda, the seeds and the seeds oil are the mainly used for medicinal purpose.

 The seeds are present in globose, yellow, transversely wrinkled depressed, tri-lobed, bright yellow colored capsules or seed pod.
 There are about 3-6 seeds in one capsule.
 The seeds are small and oval shaped.
-Initially the seeds are red and gradually turns deep red colour.
+Initially the seeds are red and gradually turns deep red color.
 The seeds are used to treat cough, and as a brain and the liver tonic.

 The seeds contain as much as 52% oil by weight.
 The seeds are cold pressed to get the oil which is known as Jyotishmati oil and used medicinally.
-It is stomachic, tonic, good for cough and asthma and used in leprosy, cures headache, leukoderma and improves intellect.
+It is stomachic, Tonic, good for cough, and asthma and used in leprosy, cures headache, leukoderma and improves intellect.